 - It's also about community action for us.

-You may have cycled the Tofino Multi-Use Path on one of our beach cruisers.
-Starting in 2008, we led our first Earth Day clean-up of this popular corridor.
-Our annual golf tournament has raised over $120,000 for the local high school’s athletics programs, and we contribute funds and time to operate various not-for-profit festivals in Tofino.
-Our Surfrider Sessions Gala Dinners held in March helped raise over $40,000 for our local Pacific Rim Surfrider Foundation in 2018 & 2019 (more to come!).
+In 2021, the hospitality community formed the West Coast Sustainable Tourism Association (WCSTA).
+The WCSTA is a member-based, not-for-profit organization committed to our region's environmental, social and economic well-being.
+As of January 2023, we and other Association members have implemented a 1% Sustainability fee for all tourism overnight accommodation bookings.
+You may have cycled the Tofino Multi-Use Path on one of our beach cruisers; starting in 2008, we led our first Earth Day clean-up of this popular corridor.
+Our annual golf tournament has raised over $120,000 for the local high school's athletics programs, and we contribute funds and time to operate various not-for-profit festivals in Tofino.

 - Heard a rumour about UNESCO?